reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 ## Optimizing Costs with Purchasing Options
 We can use the following purchasing options of EC2 to optimize our cost of using EC2:

-**On-Demand Instances**:  Pay, by the second, for the instances that we launch.
+**On-Demand Instances**:  We pay by the second for the running instances.
-Savings Plans – Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
+**Savings Plans**: Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
 Reserved Instances – Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
 Spot Instances – Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly.
 Dedicated Hosts – Pay for a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.